 Note that CA is not available, only CP and AP modes are available.
 Source: Courtesy of Yasmin Moussa.

 In the article, we discussed big complex systems with shared-nothing architecture.
-We described desired properties we’d like to see in a distributed system, including availability, reliability, and scalability.
+We described the desired properties we’d like to see in a distributed system, including availability, reliability, and scalability.
 We went on to discuss the difference between compute nodes and data nodes and the scaling of both types of nodes.
 We then described coordination, different types of isolation levels, replication, and partitioning.
 Finally, we touched upon some of the common problems the industry faces when implementing this kind of architecture.

 Building a big complex system is an exciting and intellectually stimulating endeavor; you are now well on the way to understanding and even building your own!